reshinto/programming_language_syntax_comparison/readme.md

 * Enum
   * Used to manage number type constants for better clarity and maintainability
   * Can be declared in namespace, in classes
+  * By default, enums begin numbering their members starting at 0
 ```c#
 // not reccommended method
 const int RegularAirMail = 1;